Skip Navigation

 Lipids in Health and Disease.2021;[Epub] CrossRef

-• Multipotent Stromal Cells from Subcutaneous Adipose Tissue of Normal Weight and Obese Subjects: Modulation of Their Adipogenic Differentiation by Adenosine A1 Receptor Ligands
+• RETRACTED: Multipotent Stromal Cells from Subcutaneous Adipose Tissue of Normal Weight and Obese Subjects: Modulation of Their Adipogenic Differentiation by Adenosine A1 Receptor Ligands

 Mariachiara Zuccarini, Catia Lambertucci, Marzia Carluccio, Patricia Giuliani, Maurizio Ronci, Andrea Spinaci, Rosaria Volpini, Renata Ciccarelli, Patrizia Di Iorio